 Although searching for scholarships takes a lot of time, it’s not an impossible feat.
 Just beware: You should never pay money to anyone or to any group to apply for or receive a college scholarship.
 These awards exist to give you money, not take it away.

-When you’re ready to find scholarships, visit Cappex to make your profile and search the growing database of scholarship opportunities and other college resources.
+When you’re ready to find scholarships, visit Cappex to create your free profile and search our growing database of scholarship opportunities and other college resources.